IPGP/webobs/README.md

 ![image alt <](CODE/icons/ipgp/logo_WebObs_C110.png)

 This is the official repository for WebObs project source code development.
-See the [WebObs page](https://ipgp.github.io/webobs).
+For install/update packages, see the [WebObs page](https://ipgp.github.io/webobs).

 ## Authors